mrtedgeesq/docker-nemp-example/README.md

 ## Setup app for serving on Nginx

-navigate to root
+navigate to /client
-    cd /client

     mkdir conf/nginx
     cd conf/nginx

 create file nginx.conf (see example file for content)

 ### Create dockerfile for client

-Client will be served in production with Nginx therefore we need to provide a config file navigate to /client create Dockerfile (see example file /client/dockerfile)
+Client will be served in production with Nginx therefore we need to provide a config file

+navigate to /client
+create Dockerfile (see example file /client/Dockerfile)

 ## Test client on docker

 Start docker (using docker quickstart terminal)

     $ docker build -t tomedge/nemp-client .
     $ docker run -p 80:80 -d tomedge/nemp-client
     $ docker-machine ip

-Get the ip and then go to the ip in your browser
+Go to the ip shown in your browser

 ## (Optional) Stop the docker container